loopwerk/loopwerk.io/content/articles/2022-04-22-sveltekit-architecture.md

 }
 ```

 The meat of the solution is contained within this `fetchBooksStore` function: it always returns a Svelte store, no matter if we're running in the browser or in SSR.
 It's just that in SSR we create a readable store on the fly, we're not using any global store that would be shared by all clients (which is the problem [I initially wrote about](/articles/2021/architecting-sveltekit/)).
-That makes our layout code a lot easier, as we now always have a consistent interface to work with - compared to my first solution where you'd sometimes have a store and sometimes a normal object.
+That makes our layout code a lot easier, as we now always have a consistent interface to work with - compared to my first solution where you'd sometimes have a store and sometimes a normal object, and there were a bunch of `if browser` checks all over the layout code.
+This is now all hidden away.

 Of course `fetchBooksStore` can be made much more generic to fetch and store any kind of content.
 For example the version I use in Critical Notes looks like this: